nghttp2/nghttp2/doc/programmers-guide.rst

 The most notable point in nghttp2 library architecture is it does not perform any I/O.  nghttp2 only performs HTTP/2 protocol stuff based on input byte strings.
-It will calls callback functions set by applications while processing input.
+It will call callback functions set by applications while processing input.
 The output of nghttp2 is just byte string.
 An application is responsible to send these output to the remote peer.
 The callback functions may be called while producing